The Penalties For Using Fake Proof of Insurance

-And while some states do allow for the sale of bonds and cash deposits as a form of financial responsibility, you must have that on hand just like proof of insurance.
+Some states do allow for the sale of bonds and cash deposits as a form of financial responsibility, but you must have that on hand just like proof of insurance.

 States that offer bonds or cash deposits in place of car insurance include:

 - New York

 - North Carolina

 - South Carolina

 Penalties for failure to provide proper proof of car insurance

 Not having insurance can put you in some legal trouble.

 Even if you carry the proper amount of car insurance, you must still carry proof that you have insurance–either on you or in your car.
 Failure to provide this proof often results in a citation on the spot, with additional orders to provide proof of insurance within 24 hours.
 Once this time period has passed, then you can expect the following: